JSv4/nlm-ingestor/docs/Ingestor_api_overview.md

 - For other MIME types, it uses `pdf_file_parser.parse_to_html` to convert the document to HTML and then uses `html_ingestor.HTMLIngestor` to parse it.

 The function returns the parsed result dictionary (`return_dict`) and the ingestor object used for parsing.

-Note: The specific implementations of the ingestor modules (`PDFIngestor`, `MarkdownDocument`, `HTMLIngestor`, `TextIngestor`, `XMLIngestor`) are not provided in the given code snippet, so their internal workings cannot be documented based on the available information.